 Why reheat the same heavily seasoned meat when you can make them better with these leftover prime rib recipes?
 They are nothing like the extravagant juicy roast you had the night before.
 Instead, they are much easier to make but still so delicious in their own ways.

-From cozy soups to tasty sandwiches, these reinvented dishes taste so good no one will believe they are made from leftovers.
-There are recipes for every meal of the day, whether you’re looking for breakfast, a light lunch, or a hearty dinner.
+From soups to sandwiches, these dishes taste so good no one will believe they are made from leftovers.
+And you can find various side dishes to go with these prime rib delicacies for breakfast, a light lunch, or a hearty dinner.
 Check this list out to discover the magic.

 15 Best Leftover Prime Rib Recipes You Can Easily Make